ssardina-research/myND/README.md

 ## Improvements

-- [haz's fork](https://github.com/haz/myND) adapted th code to run under newer Java version (Java 8).
+- [haz's fork](https://github.com/haz/myND) adapted the codebase to be able to compile/run it under newer Java version (Java 8).
 - [ssardina's fork](https://github.com/ssardina-planning/myND) fixed bugs with arguments, added option `--translatorPath`, and a script `myND` to run the planner from any directory.
 Also improved the README.

 ## Contact